samuelsurgeon/sorting-visualiser/README.md

 ## Browsers

-For best experience use Chrome!
+For best experience use Chrome.

 ## Credit
 This project was inspired by and based off: https://github.com/clementmihailescu/Sorting-Visualizer-Tutorial